Chapter 2.60

 “Interlocal agreements” are the exercise of governmental powers in a joint or cooperative undertaking with another public agency.
 Purchase of materials, supplies, equipment, or services from another public agency which is not an exercise of the city’s governmental powers is not an interlocal agreement and shall be approved pursuant to SMC 2.60.050 or 2.60.070.

-“Life cycle cost” means the total cost of an item to the city over its estimated useful life, including costs of selection, acquisition, operation, maintenance, and where applicable, disposal, as far as these costs can reasonably be determined, minus the salvage value at the end of its estimated useful life.
+“Life cycle cost” means the total cost of an item to the city over its estimated useful life, including costs of selection, acquisition, operation, maintenance and, where applicable, disposal, as far as these costs can reasonably be determined, minus the salvage value at the end of its estimated useful life.

 “On-call contract” means a contract that is awarded with general provisions for the services to be rendered.
 As services are to be rendered, specific task orders are initiated that are to be completed by the contracting firm.

-“Ordinary maintenance” is work not performed by contract and that is performed on a regularly scheduled basis (e.g., daily, weekly, seasonally, semiannually, but less frequently than once per year), to service, check, or replace items that are not broken; or work not performed by contract that is not regularly scheduled but is required to maintain the asset so that repair does not become necessary.
+“Ordinary maintenance” is work not performed by contract and that is performed on a regularly scheduled basis (e.g., daily, weekly, seasonally, semiannually, but less frequently than once per year) to service, check, or replace items that are not broken; or work not performed by contract that is not regularly scheduled but is required to maintain the asset so that repair does not become necessary.

 “Professional services” are services provided by consultants that provide highly specialized, generally one-time expertise to solve a problem or render professional opinions, judgments or recommendations.
 The labor and skill involved to perform these types of services are predominately mental or intellectual, rather than physical or manual.
 Examples include graphics design, advertising, analysis, financial expertise, accounting, artists, attorneys, bond brokers, computer consultants, insurance brokers, economists, planners, real estate services, etc. This term does not include architectural and engineering services.

-“Small works roster” is a roster of qualified contractors maintained for use in a modified formal bid process.
-When the contract amount for a public works project is less than the dollar threshold for small public works projects as set forth in RCW 39.04.155, as amended, the city may follow the small works roster process for construction of a public work or improvement as an alternative to formal competitive bid requirements.
+“Small works roster” means the statewide small works roster developed by the Washington State Department of Commerce through MRSC in accordance with RCW 39.04.151(2); the city may follow the small works roster process for construction of a public work or improvement as an alternative to formal competitive bid requirements.

-“Unit priced contract” means a competitively bid contract in which public works are anticipated on a recurring basis to meet the needs of the city under which the contractor agrees to a fixed period indefinite quantity delivery or work at a defined unit price for each category of work as set forth in RCW 39.04.235, as amended.
-[Ord.
-890 § 1 (Exh.
-A), 2020; Ord.
-793 § 1 (Exh.
-A), 2017; Ord.
-446 § 1, 2007; Ord.
-335 § 1, 2003; Ord.
-302 § 1, 2002; Ord.
-272 § 1, 2001]
+“Unit priced contract” means a competitively bid contract in which public works are anticipated on a recurring basis to meet the needs of the city under which the contractor agrees to a fixed period indefinite quantity delivery or work at a defined unit price for each category of work as set forth in RCW 39.04.235.

 2.60.040 General provisions.

-C. Emergency Purchases.
+D. Emergency Purchases.
 Notwithstanding any other provisions of this chapter, the city manager or designated agent may make or authorize others to make emergency purchases of materials, supplies, equipment, or services without complying with the requirements of this chapter when there exists a threat to public health, welfare, or safety or threat to proper performance of essential functions; provided, that such emergency purchases shall be made with such competition as is practicable under the circumstances.
-A written determination of the basis for the emergency and for the selection of the particular vendor or contractor shall be included in the contract file.
-As soon as practicable, a record of each emergency purchase shall be made and shall set forth the vendor’s or contractor’s name, the amount and type of the contract, and listing of the item(s) procured under the contract, which shall be reported to the city council at the next subsequent meeting.
+A written determination of the basis for the emergency and for the selection of the particular vendor or contractor shall be included in the procurement file.
+As soon as practicable, a record of each emergency purchase shall be made and shall set forth the vendor’s or contractor’s name, the amount and type of the contract, and listing of the item(s) procured, which shall be reported to the city council at the next subsequent meeting.

 a.
 Within the scope of the project or purchase;